ethersphere/ethswarm-nextjs/content/jobs/senior-software-engineer-go.md

       titleSize: small
       content: |
         - Take architectural decisions for our p2p distributed network
-        - Suggest improvement solutions for our codebase and the testing process
         - Development of the reference Swarm implementation in Go aka Bee
         - Developing domain-specific knowledge and expertise in the Swarm incentive layer implementation
         - Bringing code up to spec